IDSGPlayground/bearapps/README.md

 	virtualenv
 	django

+To run the application, you must first install the above dependencies.
+For git, the revision control system used for  this project, use:

+        sudo apt-get install git

+For virtualenvwrapper and virtualenv, use:

+        pip install virtualenv
+        pip install virtualenvwrapper

-Use virtualenvwrapper to create a virtual environment for python execution if you haven't already (see documentation online.)
-Django is necessary to run the application as it's based on the Django framework.
+Use virtualenvwrapper to create a virtual environment for python execution if you haven't already.
+In order to do this, type the following command:

+        python virtualenv.py (insert name of environment here)

+With the environment created, you can work in it by using the command:

+        workon (insert name of created environment here)

+Fially, Django is necessary to run the application as it's based on the Django framework.
+To install Django enter in the command:

+        pip install django

 ==========================================================================
 SECTION II.
 SETTING UP THE APPLICATION